the-wellness-way/protein-calculator/readme.txt

 == Installation ==

-1. Upload `tww-protein-calculator` to the `/wp-content/plugins/` directory.
+1. Upload `twwc-protein-calculator` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Place the shortcode `[twwc_protein_calculator]` in your posts or pages to display the protein calculator.